Windows 10 ESU Ends October 2026: Your Real Options

 Here is the maths people avoid doing.
 Take a 2018 laptop that cannot run Windows 11:

-The replacement pays for itself inside twelve months, and you stop paying Microsoft protection money.
+The replacement pays for itself inside twelve months, and you stop paying for patches on hardware you were going to replace anyway.
 For small businesses we usually recommend replacing anything that fails the Windows 11 check rather than buying ESU Year 2 — the exception being specialist machines tied to hardware (lab kit, CNC controllers, till systems), which deserve ESU while you plan properly.

 The Compliance Angle Nobody Mentions